andrewelemoso/Family-tree-app/START_HERE.md

 - ✅ Permanent record of family history
 - ✅ Reference for future generations
 - ✅ Growth as more data added
-- ✅ Celebration of Elemoso Abee's work
+- ✅ Celebration of Elemoso Abeeb's work

 ---